 Most of us have at some point been guilty of stockpiling our own little pharmacy of leftover medications.
 The longer we hold on to these unneeded drugs, though, the more likely it is that somebody will be harmed by them, either through intentional misuse or accidental ingestion.

 “It’s important for people to use that Take-Back Day as an opportunity to get rid of medicines that are lying around their house, or medicines that they don’t use anymore,” said Dr. Carmen Catizone, executive director of the National Association of Boards of Pharmacy.
 “The reason ... is that those medications sometimes find themselves in the hands of children or other people that are trying to abuse those drugs.”

-According to the Centers for Disease Control and Prevention (CDC), more than 100 people die from a drug overdose each day in the U.S., and most of the deaths are caused by prescription drugs.
+According to the Centers for Disease Control and Prevention (CDC), in the U.S., and most of the deaths are caused by prescription drugs.
 Although any medication can be abused, some are more likely to cause problems.

 “The Take-Back Day is for all prescription drugs, but the abusive drugs are usually the controlled substances.
 Those are medications people take for pain, sometimes for anxiety, sometimes for sleep,” Catizone said.
 “Those medications are particularly dangerous—people become addicted to them very easily and they can harm people much quicker than regular prescription drugs that you may take for diabetes, high blood pressure, or other diseases or symptoms.”

 In particular, prescription painkillers are ripe for abuse, partly because of a 300 percent increase in their sale since 1999, according to the CDC.
 In 2010, more than 12 million people reported using prescription painkillers for a nonmedical reason.
 These drugs were involved in 14,800 overdose deaths in 2008, more than heroin and cocaine combined.